diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

-When performing a purely quantitative comparison against the results obtained by #cite(form: "prose", <probetheproto>), prototype pollution appears to be twice as prevalent as class pollution.
+When performing a purely quantitative comparison against the results obtained by #cite(form: "prose", <probetheproto>), prototype pollution appears to be thrice as prevalent as class pollution.
 To perform a fair comparison, only the vulnerabilities found that were labeled with _Dict Access_ and _Supports `__setitem__`_ are being accounted for, which results in an prevalence of #num(prevalence_cp) in #num(total_cp) (#prevalence_rate_cp%)